The official website of world’s largest PC maker was hacked earlier Wednesday allegedly by Lizard Squad.

 Hackers left a deface page containing slideshow images of a teen along with “Breaking Free” from High School musical as page’s background.

-This is probably the worst time for Lenovo to have their site hacked amid SuperFish Malware scandal where company was found shipping laptops prepackaged with malware that makes users more vulnerable to hackers, all for the sake of serving them with advertisements.
+This is probably the worst time for Lenovo to have their site hacked amid SuperFish Malware scandal where the company was found shipping laptops prepackaged with malware that makes users more vulnerable to hackers, all for the sake of serving them with advertisements.

 When the slideshow was clicked it redirected users to Lizard Squad official Twitter account.
 While viewing the source code of hacked Lenovo site, the source code was something like “the new and improved rebranded Lenovo website featuring Ryan King and Rory Andrew Godfrey.”